The Aesthetics Of Activism: How Instagram Changed Protesting

 Maybe, the answer is: “Both.”

-There is a common thread between organizers who speak about the Instagramification of activism, and it’s that this is where people are coming together right now — and that’s a good thing.
-“People jump on to something when it's a hashtag or when it’s popular, but that isn’t channeled into long-term social justice organizing because people aren’t getting involved in the community.
+There is a common thread between organisers who speak about the Instagramification of activism, and it’s that this is where people are coming together right now — and that’s a good thing.
+“People jump on to something when it's a hashtag or when it’s popular, but that isn’t channeled into long-term social justice organsing because people aren’t getting involved in the community.
 In-person building is key to this,” said Damra.
-“It really grounds you to recognize why you do this in the first place, because you care about people and want to protect one another.”
+“It really grounds you to recognise why you do this in the first place, because you care about people and want to protect one another.”

 Advertisement